Not Everything Is Precious

 And I believe that the same goes for business.
 Not everything you create is precious.
 Come up with an idea that feels pretty good, and get out there and make it happen.

-Yeah, sure, I think we all have something about us that is special, and that we can create a business that is in line with who we are and what we’re all about.
+Yeah, sure, I think we all have something about us that is special, and that we can create a business that is aligned with who we are and what we’re all about.
 But if you’re waiting for your business to perfectly incorporate every single bit of your personality+quirks+passions+lifestyle+interests+hobbies+beliefs+values, if you’re not willing to move forward until you feel totally 100% clear that this is THE perfect business for you for the rest of your life – you’re fooling yourself.

 I have yet to met anyone who has come up with an idea and stuck with it.
 No one.
 Not even me.